-As mentioned in the mission of the school, the Faculty devotes its self to engage in academic and social activities which serve sustainable development goals set by United Nations.
-Social responsibility projects with Aegean Forest Foundation, adding new courses to the curriculum, and relevant activities about gender equality are examples of this devotion.
+As mentioned in the school's mission, the Faculty devotes itself to engaging in academic and social activities that serve the sustainable development goals set by the United Nations.
+Social responsibility projects with the Aegean Forest Foundation, adding new courses to the curriculum, and relevant activities about gender equality are examples of this devotion.